manshantsingh/cmpt361_opengl_tetris/README.md

 Press ‘Q’ to quit game.

-UP, LEFT, RIGHT, DOWN keys are used to position the tiles.
+UP, LEFT, RIGHT keys are used to position the tiles.

+DOWN key is used to speed up the tile position.